open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

   - Leave empty to use local Whisper engine for Speech-to-Text.
   - `openai` - Uses OpenAI engine for Speech-to-Text.
 - Description: Specifies the Speech-to-Text engine to use.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUDIO_STT_MODEL`

 - Type: `str`
 - Default: `whisper-1`
 - Description: Specifies the Speech-to-Text model to use for OpenAI-compatible endpoints.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUDIO_STT_OPENAI_API_BASE_URL`

 - Type: `str`
 - Default: `${OPENAI_API_BASE_URL}`
 - Description: Sets the OpenAI-compatible base URL to use for Speech-to-Text.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUDIO_STT_OPENAI_API_KEY`

 - Type: `str`
 - Default: `${OPENAI_API_KEY}`
 - Description: Sets the OpenAI API key to use for Speech-to-Text.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 ### Text-to-Speech